 2. Bulk Buying for a Discount

-Wholesalers who buy from manufacturers and retailers who product buy from distributors seek to gain pricing competitiveness when larger quantities of products can be secured at lower prices.
+Wholesalers who buy from manufacturers, and retailers who buy products from distributors seek to gain pricing competitiveness.
+They know larger quantities of products can be secured at lower prices.
 Buying bulk at a discount allows businesses to offer very competitor prices to consumers.
 Seizing this opportunity is often not achievable from existing cashflows and a business line of credit or working capital loan is required.

 Before ordering the exact quantity in bulk, it’s important to plan.
 Speaking with your sales team, operations department or customer service agents is important.
-A clear plan on how to sell the additional inventory is the planning required as opposed to applying for a small business loan and later deciding how much to buy in bulk.
+A clear plan on how to sell the additional inventory is the planning required.
+You can’t just apply for business funding and then decide how much bulk to buy.

 3. Expanding Locations